hyhy26157/Case-Study-2/README.md

 # Case Study 2: Using Reported Fault Symptoms to Predict Safety Related Faults.

 ## Motivation for this study
-Currently, fault group classification is provided only when troubleshooting has completed.
-However, service fault symptoms provides an indication if fault is safety related which allows planner to improve work prioritisation.
+Usually, when a defect is reported during train servicing, the defect symptoms will be reported and the technician will follow up on the troubleshooting.
+Fault group classification is provided only when troubleshooting has completed.
+An experienced planner will prioritise the defect accordingly, based on the symptoms, if it is a safety related delay.
+However, this process can be automated using machine learning algorithms, such as the Navies Baynes or the Logistic Regression which are a popular ML model for sentiment analysis, to predict if the fault is safety related.
+This will reduce manual labeling of the fault type.

 ## Data
 Data showcase in this case study are gathered from a train operator based in a highly populated and warm area.
 Reported faults are between 2010-Jan to 2020-Dec.
 Sensitive information has been replaced with a dummy information.